srikanta98/product-analysis/README.md

 # Assignment for react R0uter

--This project was really cool [Create React App](https://github.com/facebook/create-react-app).
+-This project was really cool.Click the following link to go to my project [Netlify link](https://monumental-scone-f2ca78.netlify.app/).

 ## Scripts for this project